NATHAN76543217/ft_transcendance/README.md

 # Docker
 ## Containers
+- frontend
+- backend
+- database
+- pgadmin

-- A container always have the form: pong_<name>_cnt
+- Images name always have the form pong_<name>_img

+# BACKEND
-## Images
+## Docker(file)
 - The frontend and backend containers are based on image: `node:16.2.0-alpine3.13`

-- Images name always have the form pong_<name>_img
+## packages

+### Concurently
+    With --kill-others switch, all commands are killed if one dies

 # pgadmin